Florida Approved

 Yes, we can make updates to your certificate.
 However, registering with the correct information is essential.
 Double-check that your birthday, social security number, and legal name is spelled correctly.
 Your legal name must exactly match the documents you use to prove your identity when you pick up your driving permit.

 Before you start the permit exam, you will be prompted to double-check your personal information.
-This will be the last opportunity to update your personal information and verify it is correct before we send it to the DHSMV.
+This will be the last opportunity to update your personal information and verify it is correct before we send it to the State of Florida.
 If the information is submitted incorrectly, you must contact us to have it corrected.
-Corrections can take 15 minutes or up to 24 hours since a DHSMV agent must manually make the corrections after requesting the changes.
+Corrections can take 15 minutes or up to 24 hours since the corrections must be made manually by an agent after requesting the changes.

 NEW LOW PRICE